ygg-lang/oaks/projects/oak-visualize/src/readme.md

 # 🛠️ Developer Guide

+Visualization tools for the Oak language framework.

+This crate provides tools for generating visual representations of syntax trees and other language structures, primarily in SVG format.

 This directory contains the core logic implementation of the project.
 Below are instructions for a quick start.

 ## 🚦 Quick Start